33 benefits of trace minerals for cattle and why you should supplement them

 3 minute read

-Supplementation of the necessary trace minerals improves the overall well-being of cattle: supplemented cattle develops a higher resistance against diseases, reach an optimal growth and have an increased reproduction.
+Supplementation of the necessary trace minerals improves the overall well-being of cattle: supplemented cattle develop a higher resistance against diseases, reach optimal growth, and have an increased reproduction.
 These minerals can be supplemented in numerous ways such as lick blocks and ruminal boluses.
 But what exactly do all these minerals contribute to cattle?
-To give you an idea of the necessity of trace mineral for cattle we summarized the benefits of copper, cobalt, selenium, zinc and iodine.
+To give you an idea of the necessity of trace minerals for cattle we summarized the benefits of copper, cobalt, selenium, zinc, and iodine.

 Why should a farmer supplement trace minerals to cattle?